tomy2105/KnowledgeNotes/cloud/google.md

 - TCP proxy load balancers - used for external TCP traffic without SSL offload (need global or IPv6 but don't need to preserve client IPs)

 Want to use a global load balancer when users and instances are globally distributed and want to provide access using a single anycast IP address.

+**Note:** All global load balancers require the Premium Tier network, which routes all data over the Google global network and not the public Internet.

 The regional load balancers are:
 - internal load balancer (**Andromeda** - GCP's software-defined network virtualization stack) - used for internal TCP/UDP traffic